|

 Carmelagiri Elephant Park

-It is a small shelter for Elephants were tourists can take elephant rides through the woods or can simply watch them.
+It is a small shelter for Elephants where tourists can take elephant rides through the woods or can simply watch them.
 We did go to this place but were disheartened to see the elephants in chains.
 Not my kind of experience, so we skipped it.

 Day 3 – The day we returned from Munnar